juju/docs/src/en/commands.md

    **Details:**

-   Shows machine constraints that have been set for a service with `juju set- constraints`.
+   Shows machine constraints that have been set for an application with `juju set- constraints`.

    By default, the model is the current model.

-   Service constraints are combined with model constraints, set with `juju set-model-constraints`, for commands (such as 'deploy') that provision machines for services.
-Where model and service constraints overlap, the service constraints take precedence.
+   Application constraints are combined with model constraints, set with `juju set-model-constraints`, for commands (such as 'deploy') that provision machines for applications.
+Where model and application constraints overlap, the application constraints take precedence.

    Constraints for a specific model can be viewed with `juju get-model- constraints`.